freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Device.IdleNotifier.md

 ***Parameters:****

 <i>s: status</i>
 The idle status.
-See <a href="specs/org.freesmartphone.Device.IdleNotifier/#GetState">GetState</a> for a list of valid values.
+See [GetState](specs/org.freesmartphone.Device.IdleNotifier.GetState)</a> for a list of valid values.

 <i>i: timeout</i>
 The timeout value.
 Set to -1 to disable the state.